 » Premium Economy Class Seats

-As I’ve mentioned at an earlier part of this post, these new Premium Economy Class Seats are a great upgrade option if you’re not that willing to shell out a lot of money for Business Class but are still looking for a more comfortable seat for your long haul flight.
+As I’ve mentioned in an earlier part of this post, these new Premium Economy Class Seats are a great upgrade option if you’re not that willing to shell out a lot of money for Business Class but are still looking for a more comfortable seat for your long haul flight.

 This seat class in the Boeing 777-300ER number around 28; they are able to recline and are at a pitch of 38 inches and a width of 19.5 inches.